-And of course you don't need to leave the country (or even the state) for your wedding to be amazing!
+And of course, you don't need to leave the country (or even the state) for your wedding to be amazing!
 You can bring your costs down even further by getting married closer to home!
 Rent a beautiful Airbnb to get ready in.
-Have your ceremony and reception in the backyard.
-Or choose your favorite National Park to have your ceremony (most National Parks have affordable wedding permits for around $200).
+Have your ceremony and reception in the backyard of your home or even an Airbnb.
+Or choose your favorite National Park to have your ceremony (most National Parks have affordable wedding permits for around $300).
 The options are endless, but they don't have to break the bank!

 Are you planning your dream wedding on a budget?
 Tell us about it!
 Let us know if you have any questions for us, we would love to help you out!